-Description of Lapis Lazuli Pure Land
+Description of “Pure Lapis Lazuli”

 Attributes of Medicine Buddha Statues

-Medicine Buddha Mantra
+The Medicine Buddha Mantra

 However, in order to release his healing powers the practitioner must fulfill all of the requirements.
 Therefore, repeating the Medicine Buddha mantra is only one aspect of effectively removing bad karma or sickness.
 The Medicine Buddha Mantra as provided in the sutra is:

 The key to the Medicine Buddha mantra is – “efficacy lies in the complete absence of doubt on the part of the practitioner.”
 By entering a state of deep concentration the practitioner has entered the realm of Buddhas and Bodhisattvas.
 If so, “How then can disease or calamity defeat him”?